zanodor/TUD-A-STAR/src/site/notes/S/Szíriusz és a naprendszer.md

 Száraz György Boldognapot blogján írt Pólusváltás és Tudatosság című cikkében arról, hogy **Föld a Szíriusz A-val mozog szinkronban**.
 - Ezt leginkább az általa választott szóhasználat miatt tettem ide.

-Noah Brosch Sirius Matters című könyvében szintén említi a kapcsolatot, de nem a [[P/Precesszió\|precesszió]]val kapcsolatosan.
+#### Noah Brosch Sirius Matters...

+...című könyvében szintén említi a kapcsolatot, de nem a [[P/Precesszió\|precesszió]]val kapcsolatosan.
 Lásd az idézetet fentebb medvéknél.
 Illetve ide is tehető:
 Volt idő, hogy Szíriuszt nagyon is a **Naprendszer tagjának minősítették**:
 > In ancient Babylon, Sirius was sometimes lumped together with the planets.
 A document from the time of king Esarhaddon (681-668 BCE), a treaty with a Medianite king, starts with an astrological invocation of the planet-gods and of the territorial gods:
 > In the presence of the planets Jupiter, Venus, Saturn, Mercury, Mars, Sirius, and in the presence of Assur, Anu, Enlil, Ea, Sin, Shamash...